Triangle Heart: Plot

 Years ago, professional bodyguard Shirō Fuwa and his client Albert Crystela were killed by a terrorist organization that is known by the symbol of a clover leaf.
 Albert's daughter Fiasse blamed herself, but then grew closer to the Fuwa (now Takamachi) children, Kyōya and Miyuki, and decided to use her gift of singing to help the world.
 But now that they have grown up, Fiasse herself is being targeted by the same organization.
-Kyōya and Miyuki, swearing to protect Fiasse, become professional bodyguards like their fathers.
+Kyōya and Miyuki, swearing to protect Fiasse, become professional bodyguards like their father.